Local multiplier effect: United States

 Several scholars have found strong evidence for the presence of the local multiplier effect.
-Within tradable industries, Enrico Moretti discovered that, for each additional skilled job created, 2.5 jobs were also generated in the local non-tradable goods and services sectors, and an additional unskilled job created 1 job in the local non-tradable sector.
+Within tradable industries, Enrico Moretti discovered that, for each additional skilled job created, 2.5 jobs were also generated in the local non-tradable goods and services sectors, and an additional unskilled job created 1.6 jobs in the local non-tradable sector.
 Highly skilled sectors such as technology have the highest multiplier effect with five non-tradable jobs for each technology job.
 Moretti cites the example of Apple Computers which directly employs only 13,000 workers but generates 60,000 additional service jobs in the area.
 Of those 60,000, 36,000 are unskilled, such as restaurant or retail workers, while 24,000 are skilled jobs such as doctors or lawyers.

 Other academics have taken issue with the large magnitude of the local multiplier effect claimed by Moretti.
 One study reanalyzes the claim of Enrico Moretti that five non-tradable jobs are created for each highly skilled tradable job.
 Using a modified version of Moretti's method it found that the true multiplier effect was only 1.02 non-tradable jobs created.
 Furthermore the study finds that there is no difference on the local multiplier effect between whether the tradable job is skilled or unskilled.